Billy Hoeft: Detroit Tigers (1952–1959)

-Hoeft was primarily used as a starting pitcher in Detroit, starting in 176 games during his time there.
-His best season came in 1956 when he won 20 games and pitched 18 complete games.
-He also showed occasional potential as a power hitter, once tying an American League record for consecutive home runs by a pitcher with two to begin a game.
+In a little over seven seasons with the Tigers, Hoeft was primarily used as a starting pitcher, starting in 176 games out of 239, with an overall record of 74–78, with 11 saves and 4.02 ERA during his time there.
+Hoeft also showed occasional potential as a power hitter, once tying an American League record for consecutive home runs by a pitcher with two to begin a game.

 Boston Red Sox and Baltimore Orioles (1959–1962)

-In May 1959, Hoeft was dealt to the Boston Red Sox for Dave Sisler and Ted Lepcio.
-He was the losing pitcher in three of his five appearances for Boston and was dealt to Baltimore for Jack Harshman after a little more than a month.
+Hoeft was the losing pitcher in three of his five appearances for Boston and was traded to Baltimore for Jack Harshman after a little more than a month after coming from Detroit.

-Hoeft remained in Baltimore through the 1962 season, where he was primarily used as a relief pitcher, although he did start 16 games for the Orioles.
-During the 1961 season, Hoeft posted a career-best Earned Run Average of 2.02 in 12 starts and 23 relief appearances.
+Hoeft remained in Baltimore through the 1962 season, where he was primarily used as a relief pitcher, although he did start 19 games out of 127 for the Orioles.
+During the 1961 season, Hoeft posted a career-best ERA of 2.02 in 12 starts and 23 relief appearances, with a 7–4 record, one shutout and three saves.
+Hoeft only pitched 138 innings, which did not qualify him for the league ERA lead, but his ERA was nearly 40 points lower than the AL leader that year, Dick Donovan (2.40).